 Boccaccio's interest in the ancient world came to the fore with his collection of biographies on notable women from antiquity, Concerning Famous Women (De mulieribus claris), compiled from 1360 to 1374 CE.
 More significant than this work, though, was his Ancestry of the Pagan Gods (Genealogia Deorum Gentilium), completed by the 1360s CE (or perhaps earlier but subsequently revised).
 This work had 728 entries and, significantly, was the first text in the classical revival to give weight to Greek literature and language.
 The genealogy was much used by later Renaissance writers.

 Suffering ill health and poverty in his final years, Boccaccio died in Certaldo on 21 December 1375 CE.
-He was buried in the San Michele e Jacopo church in that town.
+He is buried in the Chiesa dei Santi Jacobo e Filipo (formerly SS.
+Michele e Jacobo) in that town.
 Boccaccio's works, as well as his searching out of Latin manuscripts 'lost' in obscure monastic libraries, his interest in human affairs in Decameron, his innovation using ottava rima, and his promotion of the vernacular in prose, were all reasons why Boccaccio came to be regarded as one of the founders of Renaissance humanism and one of the 'Three Crowns of Florence' (the others being Dante and Petrarch).